TecnoCreeper/anime-season-for-sonarr/README.md

 Easily bulk add seasonal anime (by year and season) to Sonarr.

+## Features

+-   Choose the language in which titles are shown during selection (english/romaji)
+-   Filter results by genres and tags
+-   Configure Sonarr settings (quality profile, tags, etc.)
+-   Supports adding all results without manual selection.

 ---

 ## 🚀 Quick Start

+> [!IMPORTANT]
+> Anilist API randomly responds with a 500 Bad Request.
+I have not figured out the cause.
+If it happens to you try re-running the search and/or wait a bit.

 Clone the repo and choose your setup method